markqvist/RNode_Firmware/README.md

 ## Supported Transceiver Modules
 The RNode Firmware supports all transceiver modules based on **Semtech SX1276** or **Semtech SX1278** chips, that have an **SPI interface** and expose the **DIO_0** interrupt pin from the chip.

-## Latest Release

-The latest release, installable through `rnodeconf`, is version `1.55`.
-This release brings the following changes:

-- Added the **RNode Bootstrap Console** to all WiFi-capable RNodes.
-All such RNodes now contain a complete repository of information, software, guides and tools for replicating the RNode desing, and creating more RNodes.
-- RNodes can now supply other RNodes with firmware images, with allows creating RNodes and bootstrapping communication networks, even if the Internet is unavailable.
-- Improved RGB LED handling.
-- Improved power management and charge status handling.
-- Improved Bluetooth handling.

-You must have at least version `2.1.0` of `rnodeconf` installed to update the RNode Firmware to version `1.55`.
-Get it by updating the `rns` package to at least version `0.4.7`.

 ## Support RNode Development
 You can help support the continued development of open, free and private communications systems by donating via one of the following channels: